Central Bank Watch: RBA, RBNZ, & BOC Interest Rate Expectations

 To this end, the RBA has said that it will target the three-year bond yield at 0.25% - the same rate as the overnight cash rate – which is a reasonable assumption that the RBA will keeping its overnight cash rate at 0.25% or lower for at least the next three years.
 Like the RBNZ, lower rates may be coming soon for the RBA – just not quite yet.

-AUD/USD: Retail trader data shows 33.38% of traders are net-long with the ratio of traders short to long at 2.00 to 1.
-The number of traders net-long is 2.44% higher than yesterday and 0.40% lower from last week, while the number of traders net-short is 14.23% lower than yesterday and 8.78% lower from last week.
+AUD/USD: Retail trader data shows 30.51% of traders are net-long with the ratio of traders short to long at 2.28 to 1.
+The number of traders net-long is 4.46% higher than yesterday and 8.46% lower from last week, while the number of traders net-short is 14.68% higher than yesterday and 3.02% higher from last week.

 We typically take a contrarian view to crowd sentiment, and the fact traders are net-short suggests AUD/USD prices may continue to rise.